RedMadRobot/figma-export/Examples/README.md

 ### Example Android Jetpack Compose project

-There is an example Android Studio project in `AndroidComposeExample` directory which demostrates how to use `figma-export` configured for Jetpack Compose.
+There is an example Android Studio project in `AndroidComposeExample` directory which demonstrates how to use `figma-export` configured for Jetpack Compose.

 You can find the generated code for compose in the package `com.redmadrobot.androidcomposeexample.ui.figmaexport`